Robert B. Asher: Politics

 He maintains a close relationship with Tom Ridge, John Perzel, and many members of the Senate of Pennsylvania.
 He is known for being a successful fundraiser for Republican candidates.

 1987 conviction

-While chairman of the Republican State Committee of Pennsylvania Asher was convicted of perjury, racketeering, conspiracy and bribery in connection with a state contract award.
+While chairman of the Pennsylvania Republican Party Asher was convicted of perjury, racketeering, conspiracy and bribery in connection with a state contract award.
 He resigned after the conviction and served one year in federal prison.
-The case gained national attention in 1987 when his co-defendant in that case and political ally, Pennsylvania State Treasurer Budd Dwyer, committed suicide on television just before sentencing.
+The case gained national attention in 1987 when his co-defendant in that case and political ally, Pennsylvania State Treasurer R. Budd Dwyer, committed suicide on television the day before sentencing.